-Warranty provisions represent the group's and the company's best estimate of the liability as a result of the warranties granted on certain products and is based on past experience and industry averages for defective products.
+Warranty provisions represent the Company's/Group's best estimate of the liability as a result of the warranties granted on certain products and is based on past experience and industry averages for defective products.

 Impairment of goodwill

 Determining whether goodwill is impaired requires an estimation of the value in use of the cashgenerating units to which goodwill has been allocated.
 The value in use calculation requires the entity to estimate the future cash flows expected to arise from the cash-generating unit and a suitable discount rate in order to calculate present value.